 "Quiet" can mean it overlooks an air shaft or brick wall.

 An outdoor space in need of some "TLC" could moonlight as a junkyard.
 If that's okay with you, read our guide to fixing up a decrepit outdoor space.

-If they don't mention a doorman or elevator, that's because there isn't one.
+If a listing doesn’t mention a doorman or elevator, that's because there isn't one.
 The same is true with laundry facilities (though there are on-demand pick-up/drop-off services that help with that now, too).